happysheep0719/Sean-s-Cheat-Sheet/system-design/urlshortened.md

     - Collision of hashcode
         - we need to map each key to only one url
         - so we change part of the key and make sure that it is unused before.
 For example, we add 1 to the key.
+    - Way to avoid collision
+        - use 100 times value space